opencog/atomspace-cog/README.md

 Status
 ------
 This is Version 0.5.
 All nine unit tests consistently pass.
 Performance looks good.
-Five of the unit tests take a minute or longer to run; this is intentional, they are pounding the server with multiple threads, looking for race conditions.
+Two of the unit tests take about a minute to run; this is intentional, they are pounding the server with large datasets, looking for race conditions.

-XXX Well, not quite true, there's a bug in the cogserver that prevents MultiPersistUTest from running at full speed.
-Looking into it...

 Design
 ------